Fiscal Sponsorship

 What it is

-- A widely used way for charitable initiatives to access nonprofit support and critical administrative support
+• A widely used way for charitable initiatives to access back-office support and critical administrative services

 What it is not